p6974875-cell/video-generator-demo/README.md

 A Next.js application that demonstrates the power of the [fal.ai](https://fal.ai) SDK for AI-powered video generation.
 This project showcases how to use fal's queue management system and proxy setup to create animated videos from static images.

+> fal.ai is a serverless platform for running AI models at scale.

 ## Features

 - Upload static images and animate them using AI